 - On the Interact Forms page, click Options next to the required form and click Edit form.
-The Edit form page displays. - Click the Create rule icon + below the appropriate field.
+The Edit form page displays. - 2.
+Click the ellipsis icon for the appropriate field and click Create rule.

 The Create rule page displays.

 Rules are created based on typical 'If Then' statements, so if a specific condition is met, then a defined action is performed.
 The If condition is dependent on the field you have selected and the name of the field is shown next to If on the page.
 The options for the rules will vary depending on the specific field type.
 For example, for a text field, the conditions for the If are: